 It’s this attention to detail and creative description of what life can be like that enables them to move forward with hope and expectation that they will be successful.

 Your child gets all the credit.

 Change occurs because of your child’s contribution to it.
-Therefore, they put their existing gifts, talents, skills, and resources to use to make it happen.
+They put their existing gifts, talents, skills, and resources to use to make it happen.

 Less is more.

-Other counseling approaches believe that therapy is good in and of itself.
-In fact, some believe that more is better than less.
+Other counseling approaches maintain that therapy is good in and of itself and that more sessions are better than less.